jottemka/probabilistic_coherence/README.md

 # A MATLAB Framework for Probabilistic Measures of Coherence and Confirmation

-This repo contains a simple MATLAB framework for the probabilistic measures of coherence and confirmation.
+This repo contains a simple MATLAB framework for the calculation of probabilistic measures of coherence and confirmation.
 The framework has been used in the following publications:

 1. https://link.springer.com/article/10.1007/s10670-015-9734-1
 2. https://link.springer.com/article/10.1007/s11229-015-0887-x